NBA Finals: Stephen Curry, Golden State Warriors blitz Boston Celtics to win dynasty's fourth championship

 The Celtics began Game 6 as they did elimination games against Milwaukee and Miami, jumping out to an early lead.
 They made four of their first six shots, including back-to-back 3-pointers by Tatum and Brown, to snare a 12-2 advantage.
 Boston missed several opportunities to extend the margin and reverted to bad habits, committing four turnovers and allowing three offensive rebounds in the opening 10 minutes.

-That left the door open for the Warriors, and Draymond Green walked right in, converting a wide-open 3-pointer — his first of the series.
-Curry and Jordan Poole also added triples before the first quarter came to an end with Golden State leading 27-22.
-Poole and Andrew Wiggins respectively traded 3-pointers and buckets at the rim.
+That left the door open for the Warriors, and Green walked right in, converting a wide-open 3-pointer — his first of the series.
+Curry and Poole also added triples before the first quarter came to an end with Golden State leading 27-22.
+Poole and Wiggins, respectively, traded 3-pointers and buckets at the rim over four more possessions.
 Boston coach Ime Udoka called two timeouts during the run, but the damage was done.

 The Warriors had turned a 22-16 deficit into a 37-22 advantage on a championship-caliber 21-0 avalanche.